casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 **Jazz Solos**

-The purpose of including the jazz solos was to
+The purpose of including the jazz solos was for the model to learn jazz improvisational phrasing and performance.

 A selection of jazz solos where also included in the dataset.
 Miles: Phrasing and clear motif statements.
 Both modal and fusion included for a more modern flavous(ref)